* Global equity markets fall although factory activity gains

 into the system?"
 Grant said.

-The Dow Jones industrial average was up 54.71 points,
+The Dow Jones industrial average closed up 69.80

 U.S. Treasuries prices fell for a third consecutive session

-as the encouraging ISM report on manufacturing suggested the
+as the encouraging ISM manufacturing report suggested the U.S.

-U.S. economy overcame a drag from the partial government
+economy overcame a drag from the partial government shutdown in

 The rosier data revived some worries among investors that